atlasxomics/neighborhood_wf/README.md

 **neighborhood Analysis** is a [latch.bio](https://latch.bio/) workflow for generating R objects and data for downstream analysis of epigenomic [Neighborhood Analysis](https://www.cell.com/cell-metabolism/fulltext/S1550-4131(21)00363-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1550413121003636%3Fshowall%3Dtrue#secsectitle0010).

+> This workflow does not support combined feature count matrices with > 2^31 - 1 elements (~100,000 cells); we are working to add support for large matrices in a future version.

 ## Inputs
 workflow takes the following parameters: